andrewatts23/aegis-core-c1/README.md

 No part of this repository or the underlying protected architecture may be reproduced, implemented, operationalized, reverse-engineered into engineering form, converted into design files, incorporated into hardware or software products, translated into prototypes, used in standards submissions, diligence packets, commercialization efforts, or derivative system architectures without prior express written authorization from Andre Jason Watts.

 Receipt, review, discussion, cloning, viewing, or circulation of this repository does **not** grant any license, implied license, shop right, development right, commercialization right, derivative right, or estoppel of any kind.

-Any authorized reference to this work shall preserve attribution to Andre Jason Watts and shall not obscure, dilute, or misstate origin, authorship, rights reservation, or derivation boundaries.

----
+This is consistent with the rights-reservation and non-implementation language in the canonical and review materials.  [oai_citation:15‡AEGIS_CORE_C1_Master_Build_Packet_watermarked.docx](sediment://file_0000000080f871fda13a6139f5445fdb)  [oai_citation:16‡AEGIS-CORE C1 ENGINEERING ARCHITECTURE REVIEW PACKET.txt](sediment://file_00000000417071f8a2e6b3d3264c22e9)  [oai_citation:17‡AEGIS-CORE C1 ENGINEERING ARCHITECTURE REVIEW PACKET.txt](sediment://file_00000000417071f8a2e6b3d3264c22e9)

-# Run locally
+## Run locally

 Open `index.html` in a modern browser.

 For the cleanest experience, use a current Chromium, Safari, or Firefox release.

----

-# Publish on GitHub Pages
+## Publish on GitHub Pages

 1. Create a GitHub repository.
 2. Upload: